duorizon/Duonnect/README.md

-# Duonnect-Server
+# Duonnect - Not Official Name
-The servers for Duonnect
+Duonnect is a fast and simple app for chatting.